agency-fund/syncsurveycto/README.md

 ## Usage

+See the package in action [here](https://github.com/agency-fund/syncsurveycto-rsurveycto).
 For more details, see the [reference documentation](https://agency-fund.github.io/syncsurveycto/reference/index.html).